 Let’s say that a second proposer recovers from a network partition and tries to propose a new value after a first proposer has already proposed a value, and already had that value accepted by a majority of processes.
 Paxos has “completed”, in that if the read algorithm was run, the first proposer’s value would be reported as the value for the system.
 That said, this second proposer is allowed by Paxos despite the completed state, because it declares all stages repeatable to allow for failure correction.
 So, this second proposer can run, but it must not change what value has been accepted, to keep consensus in tact as described above.

-To prevent these later proposals from changing the accepted value, Paxos adds a little doohickey to prevents proposal from having a different value than the first one.
-If any processes have already accepted a value, Paxos forces any proposal that comes after that to also have that same already-accepted value.
-Freaky, but this maintains consensus, because now the value can never change after acceptance has started.
-The way this is implemented is that the promise messages returned by processes which have already accepted a value also carry along what value has already been accepted, and can tell the proposer about old values that have been accepted.
+messages returned by processes which have already accepted a value also carry along what value has already been accepted, and can tell the proposer about old values that have been accepted.
 The proposer can then detect if a majority of nodes have already accepted an old value, and change it’s proposal to match that value, or not run it at all.
 In a way, Paxos piggybacks a read operation on top of the promise phase to make sure that a proposal is in fact free to change the value of the system.

 Datumbase

 All this procedure accomplishes one thing: one durable write.
 Paxos itself has many variants that make it faster, introduce the ideas of masters, sacrifice pure fault tolerance for more speed, and tonnes of layers built on top which use it as a primitive to implement an actual database.
 An extremely interesting description of how to do this can be found in the Paxos Made Live paper listed below, but for us, this is the end.
 Thanks for reading!
-Please send any suggested edits, corrections, or feedback my way at harry@harry.me.
+Please send any suggested edits, corrections, or feedback my way at [email protected].

 More Resources